Banff vs Canmore • Which Town is Better For Your Vacation?

 The Final Verdict

 Banff is geared more toward tourism, with more shops, hotels, activities, and sights.
 The town is surrounded by the National Park and provides amazing access to outdoor activities.
-Of course, all of this draws in a massive crowd, and there are several kitschy things like cheap souvenir shops, Chilis cheesy candy shops, a fancy Canada Goose Down store…you get the idea.
+It’s closer to sights like Moraine Lake, Lake Louise, and Lake Minnewanka.
+There are plenty of hotels on Banff Avenue, and you could spend an entire day exploring the streets and sights of Downtown Banff.
+Of course, all of this draws in a massive crowd and higher prices – particularly with accommodation.
+There are several kitschy things like cheap souvenir shops, Chilis, cheesy candy shops, a fancy Canada Goose Down store…you get the idea.

 Canmore is the more liveable town, with two large grocery stores, drug stores, Canadian Tire, and independent retailers—everything that regular residents need for daily life.
 Many also prefer the food scene in Canmore, as it is geared more towards locals and Calgarians.
-That’s not to say Banff doesn’t have great restaurants, as some of them are pretty darn fancy.
+That’s not to say Banff doesn’t have great restaurants, as some of them are pretty darn fancy and delicious.

 With all that in mind, Banff serves many first-time visitors wonderfully for a short stay.
 And, of course, Banff has that internationally known reputation.
 When we travel and say we live in Canmore, people give us a confused look.
 When we say, “It’s near Banff,” they go ooooh yeah, I’ve heard it’s beautiful!

-We hope that helps you decide between Canmore vs. Banff.
+We hope that helps you decide between Canmore and Banff.
 In all honesty, no matter what you choose, we are sure you will enjoy it!
-If you’re really concerned about making the wrong choice for you, stay in both!
+If you’re really concerned about making the wrong choice, split your time and stay in both!

 How Far is Canmore From Banff?

-It will take you about 15-20 minutes to drive from Canmore to Banff, as it’s 25 km via Trans-Canada Hwy/AB-1 W. We make the drive frequently when heading to Banff for some awesome hikes or to go skiing.
-However that extra 20 minutes can really add up if you are driving it a lot.
+It will take you about 15-20 minutes to drive from Canmore to Banff, as it’s 25 km via Trans-Canada Hwy/AB-1 W. We make the drive frequently when heading to Banff for some awesome hikes or to go snowboarding.
+However that extra 20 minutes can really add up if you are driving it a lot on vacation.

 Banff to Canmore – No Driving Option!